 Why it Works: The filtration system will increase the alkaline levels of your tap water so you can drink water with a lower acid level.
 However, this only works if you stay up to date with the filters, which means you will have to change them frequently.

 #5 Buy a New DYLN Bottle

 This product is very new to the market, but it claims to be a reusable, on-the-go bottle that creates alkaline water for you.
 They call themselves “The living water bottle,” promising to provide you with instant alkalized water wherever you are.
-The price is $46 per bottle, which is reusable, and each filter should last about 400 uses before needing a change.

 #6 Purchase an On-the-go Water Alkaline Water Kit

 The good news about the growing popularity of drinking water that’s been alkalized is that many companies are coming up with convenient solutions for people.
 Check out some of the companies providing travel kits to help you alkalize your water wherever you go.

 Be aware, though, that these kits can get quite bulky, so it may not be quite so “on-the-go” for people who like to travel lightly.
 Each kit contains pH drops, pH test strips, and other small equipment needed to ensure you’re drinking low acidity water.